segwyne/100-days-of-code/log.md

 # 100 Days Of Code - Log

+### Day 60 October 10, 2018

+**Today's Progress**: I got the footer made and just need to figure out why the menu won't center for me.
+I also worked on styling the header, trying out a few different ideas.
+Still not happy with it yet.

 ### Day 59 October 9, 2018

 **Today's Progress**: I began creating the top navigation bar.
 I am working on getting two separate menus to play nicely together in the same header.
 I want one on the left and one on the right, and just like my kids, they keep getting into each other's space and making a mess.
 I'm sure that I will see the obvious answer in the morning after a good night's sleep (the 5 hours I got last night doesn't cut it).